dhruv114523/SOA-Competition/premium_calculations/README.md

 - **Output:**
   Prints total premiums collected by region and by house value category, along with average annual premiums per insured house.

-## Disclaimer

-This implementation is an early version and **may contain logical errors** in the premium calculation method.
-The code will be revisited and improved based on further review and feedback.

-## How to Use

-- Clone this repository.
-- Ensure the CSV input file `data/data.csv` is in place with the expected columns.
-- Run the main script to perform premium calculations and display results.
-- Modify parameters such as coverage years or input data as needed.

 ---

 Thank you for reviewing this work.